Hot Times In Florida (1955 / 1956)

 Elvis at the Armory:

-February and August of the next year, Elvis this time headlining his own week-long Florida tours, saw him back on stage at the Armory for three performances on February 19, 1956 and two performances on the 5th of August, 1956.
+February and August of 1956, saw Elvis, this time headlining his own week-long Florida tours, back on the stage of the Armory for three performances on February 19, 1956 (image to the right) and two on August 5, 1956 (images to the left and below).

 There’s hardly a more fitting way to relive the excitement of Elvis on stage in the 50’s, than by observing the emotions displayed by his audience.